FlashKeyPro/FlashKey-py/README.md

+## Disclaimer

+**FlashKey** is an open-source tool, and while we aim to provide a secure and reliable solution for crypto asset storage, **users are solely responsible for the safekeeping of their private keys and assets**.

+- **No liability**: Developers and contributors are not liable for any loss or theft of funds.
+FlashKey is designed to provide users with full control over their crypto assets, but the responsibility to store and safeguard private keys rests entirely with the user.
+- **Risks of Bugs**: As with any open-source software, there may be bugs, vulnerabilities, or unforeseen issues.
+By using this software, you acknowledge and accept the risks involved.
+- **Backup and Recovery**: It is crucial to regularly back up your keys and recovery information.
+FlashKey does not store or back up private keys, so if you lose access to your keys, you may lose access to your funds.

 # FlashKey-py

 **FlashKey** as a concept is more than just a wallet.
 It’s a system for secure, decentralized storage of crypto assets with a strong focus on physical separation and a unique approach to data protection.